-- (t) "Medical emergency" means an existing medical condition of the member or a member of the member's household, as defined and certified by a physician or public health official on official stationery or company-provided form that will be aggravated by the lack of Cooperative service. - (u) "Member" means a purchaser of electricity that is supplied or distributed by the Cooperative. - (v) "Meter error" means a failure to accurately measure and record all of the electrical quantities used that are required by the applicable rate or rates. - (w) "New member" means a member who has never received the Cooperative's service. - (x) "Peak season" means the months of November, December, January, February and March for electric space heating and June, July and August for other electric service. - (y) "Positive identification information" means a consistently used appropriate identification such as, but not limited to, a driver's license or ID card issued by a state, U.S. military card or military dependent's ID card, Native American tribal document, or passport. - (z) "Power supply cost recovery" means the adjustment in rates to recognize the cost of purchased power and fuel for electric generation. - (aa) "Previous member" means a member who has received the Cooperative's service in the past but is not currently receiving service. - (bb) "Remote shutoff or restoration capability" means the ability to terminate or restore service to a premise from another location. - (cc) "Residential service or use" means use of electricity for residential purposes. - (dd) "Satisfactory payment history" means that a member's account was not delinquent in the last 12 months. - (ee) "Seasonal service or use" means use of electricity for seasonal purposes. - (ff) "Settlement agreement" means a documented agreement that is signed by both the member and the Cooperative and resolves any matter in dispute or provides for the payment of amounts not in dispute over a reasonable period of time. - (gg) "Shutoff of service" means a discontinuance of electric service that is not requested by a member. - (hh) "Space heating season" means the period between November 1 and March 31. - (ii) "Termination of service" means a discontinuance of electric service that is requested by a member. - (jj) "Unauthorized use of electric service" means theft, fraud, interference, or diversion of service, including but not limited to meter tampering (any act which affects the proper registration of service through a meter), by-passing (unmetered service that flows through a device connected between a service line and member-owned facilities), and service restoration by anyone other than the Cooperative or its representative.
+- (t) "Medical emergency" means an existing medical condition of the member or a member of the member's household, as defined and certified by a physician or public health official on official stationery or Cooperative-provided form that will be aggravated by the lack of Cooperative service. - (u) "Member" means a purchaser of electricity that is supplied or distributed by the Cooperative. - (v) "Meter error" means a failure to accurately measure and record all of the electrical quantities used that are required by the applicable rate or rates. - (w) "New member" means a member who has never received the Cooperative's service. - (x) "Payment method" means cash, personal check, credit card, debit card or money order. - (y) "Peak season" means the months of November, December, January, February and March for electric space heating and June, July, and August for other electric service. - (z) "Positive identification information" means a consistently used appropriate identification such as, but not limited to, a driver's license or ID card issued by a state, U.S. military card or military dependent's ID card, Native American tribal document, or passport. - (aa "Power supply cost recovery" means the adjustment in rates to recognize the cost of purchased power and fuel for electric generation. - (bb) "Previous member" means a member who has received the Cooperative's service in the past but is not currently receiving service. - (cc) "Remote shutoff or restoration capability" means the ability to terminate or restore service to a premise from another location. - (dd) "Residential service or use" means use of electricity for residential purposes. - (ee) "Satisfactory payment history" means that a member's account was not delinquent in the last 12 months. - (ff) "Seasonal service or use" means use of electricity for seasonal purposes. - (gg) "Settlement agreement" means a documented agreement that is signed by both the member and the Cooperative and resolves any matter in dispute or provides for the payment of amounts not in dispute over a reasonable period of time. - (hh) "Shutoff of service" means a discontinuance of electric service that is not requested by a member. - (ii) "Space heating season" means the period between November 1 and March 31. - (jj) "Termination of service" means a discontinuance of electric service that is requested by a member. - (kk) "Unauthorized use of electric service" means theft, fraud, interference, or diversion of service, including but not limited to meter tampering (any act which affects the proper registration of service through a meter), by-passing (unmetered service that flows through a device connected between a service line and member-owned facilities), and service restoration by anyone other than the Cooperative or its representative.